 Pamela Jones, MA

-Inflammatory breast cancer (IBC) is a rare form of
+Inflammatory breast cancer (IBC) is an aggressive form of

-mastitis, which is simply inflammation of the breast.
-Early diagnosis and treatment are important.
-The sooner treatment is started for IBC, the more favorable the outcome.
+mastitis.
+Early diagnosis and treatment are important with IBC.
+The sooner it is found, the more favorable the outcome.

 Some of these symptoms are similar to a condition known as

 Your doctor will ask about your symptoms and medical history.
 A physical exam will also be done.
-Since IBC develops in a sheet-like pattern instead of lumps, it is hard to find by a breast exam or
+Since IBC develops in a sheet-like pattern, it is hard to find by a breast exam or

 If cancer is detected, the cancerous tissue will also be tested to look for:

 is the use of drugs to kill cancer cells.
-It may be given in many forms including pill, injection, and via a catheter.
+It may be given in many forms including pill, injection, and via an IV.
 The drugs travel through the body in the blood, killing mostly cancer cells.
 Some healthy cells are killed as well.
 Chemotherapy drugs for IBC may include:

 There are other factors about your specific type of cancer that can affect treatment such as: